 - Made in Australia!

-If you want to use it for washing dishes or hand-washing clothes, it is completely fine, won't dry the skin of your hands.
+If you want to use it for washing dishes or hand-washing clothes, it is outstanding and won't dry your hands' skin.

 Surface clean - gentle for hands but clean all tough dirt, oily and grease.

 Mentha arvensis Leaf Oil

 Australian Kaolin white clay.

 Stir the soap in warm water for about 30 seconds until you see and feel the bubbles enough and soak the cleaning cloth in, squeeze it, and it is ready to clean the surface.